anodyne/nova/README.md

 * fixed error after upgrade on the npc management page
 * fixed errors thrown when editing a wiki page
 * fixed bug in the positions dropdown menu where hidden departments' positions were still shown
+* fixed bug where a wrong variable was using in a model method

 Known Issues
 ------------